-However, they do require chill time for best results.
-It's only an hour minimum but that time can be easily be split up.
+However, the basic cookie does require chill time for best results.
+It’s only an hour minimum but that time can be easily be split up.

-Make the dough one night, bake the cookies the next.
-Perfect rushed days or after work baking sessions.
+Make the cookie dough one night, bake the cookies the next.
+Perfect for rushed days or after work baking sessions.

 Dried Fruit & Nut Choices

 I used raisins and almonds in testing this recipe.
-However, possibilities are truly endless and individual.
+However the possibilities are truly endless and individual.